imagej/imagej.github.io/_pages/plugins/btrack/index.md

 <img src="/media/icons/btrack.png" width="250"/>

-BTrack is a Fiji plugin for tracking cells inside a mouse embryo bud with track and track editing tools based on Mastodon and [TrackMate](/plugins/trackmate).
+BTrack is a Fiji plugin for tracking growing ends of tissue branches using skeletonization implementationof imglib2.

 ## Installation